santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   Author(s): Krzysztof Kochel<br><br>
   <h5>What did we do?</h5>

   After we had established a test environment and validated success stories our Help Desk team started to pass user journeys described in the "Federated EGA node end-to-end demonstrator".
-Each ambiguity or understatement was written down and sent to the appropriate person in the CEGA Help Desk case to clarify.
-When we had confirmed that members of Help Desk understood each step of each journey, we performed several trials with fresh accounts.
+Each ambiguity or understatement was written down and sent to the appropriate person in the Central EGA Helpdesk to clarify.
+When we had confirmed that members of Helpdesk understood each step of each journey, we performed several trials with fresh accounts.
 This approach allowed us to detect issues which a new user may encounter.<br><br>

   <h5>What went well?</h5>